techgaun/mirai/README.md

 This is the source code of Mirai source which was used to attack against [Krebs On Security](https://krebsonsecurity.com/) recently.
 The code was released on [Hack Forums](http://hackforums.net/showthread.php?tid=5420472).
 Here's a post on [Krebs On Security](https://krebsonsecurity.com/2016/10/source-code-for-iot-botnet-mirai-released/).

+_Disclaimer: Not my original work.
+For educational purposes._

 ## Forum Post

 Below is the forum post from hackforums with slight modifications for better viewing and links to the files in this repo: